djangoprince/PersonalTreatably/README.md

 After that, I took the stored data and displayed it to the user in a useful way like in the interface: BasicInformationViewController where the user can go and check the data that he inserted when he created an account then he can edit it if needed and save again.

-On the other hand, I had looked into the API shared in the hackathon website, I found some ones that allign with our needs.
+On the other hand, I had looked into the APIs shared in the hackathon website, I found some ones that allign with our needs.
 Our next step is to use them to show data related to blood tests and other lab results.

 Enjoy reading my code!